Tatum scores 43, Celtics beat Pistons for 6th straight win

 DETROIT (AP)Jayson Tatum scored 28 of his season-high 43 points in the first half as the Boston Celtics beat the Detroit Pistons 117-108 on Saturday night for their sixth straight win.

-Tatum also had 10 rebounds, Grant Williams had 19 points and 10 rebounds and Marcus Smart added 18 points and 10 assists in Boston’s second win against Detroit in four days.
+Tatum also had 10 rebounds, and Marcus Smart added 18 points and 10 assists in Boston’s second win against Detroit in four days.
 The Celtics won 128-112 at home on Wednesday.

-”That was a chaotic, hectic game, and that’s what I thrive on,” Smart said. ”We were short-handed tonight, but a lot of guys stepped up and made it a real team effort.”

 Both teams were missing one of their most important players.
 The Pistons’ Cade Cunningham will be out for at least a week with shin soreness, while the Celtics’ Jaylen Brown got the night off to deal with a knee contusion.